Master of Science in Organization Development – 39 Credit Hours

 Areas of Concentration

-- Request official admission status to the seminary and to the M.S.Ed. program (see current catalog for more information).
+- Request official admission status to the graduate school and to the M.S.Ed. program (see current catalog for more information).
 Complete and file the appropriate application for admission to the graduate program.

 - Submit all official transcript(s) and any relevant test scores.

-Master of Science in Music (Worship Arts) – 34 Credit Hours
+Master of Science in Worship Arts (Music) – 33 Credit Hours

 As a master’s degree, the program includes advanced theology and related ministry courses matched by the Department Chair to the unique professional course structure for Worship Arts.
 Within the professional area, students will be exposed to advanced information and skills necessary to organize and lead music, manage technical systems and requirements, and be able to integrate worship services at large churches.
 In addition, our highly qualified faculty has established a high standard of musical excellence for students so that they may pursue a number of different paths after graduating including doctoral work and teaching at institutions of higher learning.